conan-io/docs/reference/extensions/python_requires.rst

     from conan import ConanFile

     class PyReq(ConanFile):
+        name = "pyreq"
+        version = "1.0"
+        package_type = "python-require"
         exports = "*"

 .. code-block:: bash

     $ echo "Hello" > myfile.txt
-    $ conan export . pyreq/0.1
+    $ conan create .

-Now the recipe has been exported, we can access its path (the place where *myfile.txt* is) with the ``path`` attribute:
+Now the python-require has been created, we can access its path (the place where *myfile.txt* is) with the ``path`` attribute:

 .. code-block:: python

     import os

+    from conan import ConanFile
-    from conan import ConanFile, load
+    from conan.tools.files import load

     class Pkg(ConanFile):
         python_requires = "pyreq/0.1"